sander-wood/deepchoir/README.md

 For more information, see our paper: [arXiv paper](https://arxiv.org/abs/2202.08423).

+We have updated the code for DeepChoir and the current version has a higher quality of generation overall than the original.
+The paper will be updated around mid-2022.

 ## Chordified JSB Chorales Dataset

 Since the original JSB Chorales Dataset has no chord progressions and the workload of carrying out harmonic analysis manually is too large, we perform the following automated pre-processing to add chord symbols.